open-telemetry/opentelemetry.io/content/en/blog/2024/integrate-datadog-traces-into-otel-stack/index.md

 - **Datadog TraceID (hex):** `3b881a9ce0197d39`
 - **OTelSDK TraceID (hex):** `f3c18530c08e00a43b881a9ce0197d39`

-Since we have two TraceID representations, we have two Traces in Jaeger.
+Since you have two TraceID representations, you have two Traces in Jaeger.

-To propagate their traces through an OpenTelemetry stack, Datadog has an internal representation that can be used to reconstruct a TraceID, which they call, internally in their SDK, as `Upper TraceID`, represented by the attribute `_dd.p.tid` appended onto the first span of its trace:
+To propagate their traces through an OpenTelemetry stack, Datadog has an internal representation that can be used to reconstruct a TraceID, which they call, internally in their SDK, as `Upper TraceID`, represented by the attribute `_dd.p.tid` appended to the first span of its trace:

 ![Datadog Transaction ID](./transactionid.png)

-Concatenating this `Upper TraceID` with Datadog’s TraceID in hexadecimal representation (that we will call `Lower TraceID` ), we have the exact TraceID representation for an OpenTelemetry stack:
+Concatenating this `Upper TraceID` with Datadog’s TraceID in hexadecimal representation (called `Lower TraceID`), you have the exact TraceID representation for an OpenTelemetry stack:

 ```mermaid